SC to announce verdict on Asia Bibi's final legal appeal against execution tomorrow

 In 2011, former Punjab governor Salman Taseer, who spoke out in support of Bibi, was gunned down in broad daylight in Islamabad.
 His assassin Mumtaz Qadri was executed in 2016 after the court found him guilty of murder.

-If the bench eventually upholds Bibi's conviction, her only recourse will be a direct appeal to the president for clemency.
+If the SC bench upholds Bibi's conviction, her only recourse will be a direct appeal to the president for clemency.

 If that fails, she could become the first person in Pakistan to be executed for blasphemy.